-In Love Antosha, Garret Price celebrates Anton Yelchin with a delicate, profound, meaningful documentary that paints a truthful picture of the actor while teaching us a lesson on how to approach life.
+In Love Antosha, Garret Price celebrates Anton Yelchin with a delicate, profound, meaningful documentary that teaches us a lesson on how to live.

 It’s been nearly a year since I watched Love, Antosha at the Sundance Film Festival, where it premiered on 28th January, yet it’s taken me months to start writing this review.
 The reason has nothing to do with the film’s content and quality: in fact, Garret Price’s documentary is not just an excellent movie, but it was also the highlight of my Sundance 2019 experience, and certainly the film that affected me the most this year.

 And it’s precisely for this reason that it doesn’t feel right to review Love, Antosha in the same way I would write about any other movie.
 This documentary does not belong to the same category as the other films we’ve reviewed on Loud and Clear, and it would be reductive to treat it as such.
 Love, Antosha is the rightful tribute to a talented actor the world lost too soon, but it’s also more than that.
 It’s an invitation to embark on a journey with Anton Yelchin and see the world through his eyes.
 It’s the celebration of an extraordinary person who lived life to the fullest, no matter how many challenges he was forced to face, and who made the most out of the little time he had.
 It’s an earnest, raw, devastatingly honest look at life that will break your heart into a million pieces and urge you to explore, learn, love and live to the fullest.